Beavers

 The US is bringing back nature's best firefighters: beavers Find out more

-Let's kick off with a date for your diary: The 7th April is International Beaver Day and as such a chance to raise awareness of the wonders of beavers and the organisations working to help them.
-In the meantime...
+The 7th April is International Beaver Day and as such a chance to raise awareness of the wonders of beavers, how important they are to biodiversity and the health of our planet, and organisations which are involved in beavers.

 What are the benefits of beavers?